HadrienG2/code-that-counts/src/simd-ilp.md

 still feels too complex, and we're far from being done with it.

 To address this, let me separate concerns of SIMD computation and instruction-level parallelism a bit.
-For SIMD, I'll introduce the following trait...
+First, for SIMD abstraction purposes, let's introduce the following trait.

 ```rust,no_run
 {{#include ../counter/src/lib.rs:Accumulator}}
 ```

-While it has a slight code complexity now, parametrizing this trait over the inner integer type will later allow us to do SIMD operations with different integer widths.
+While mostly straightfoward, this trait has a number of generic knobs that we do not need yet but are going to use later on in this book.
+Let's go through them
+briefly:

+- The trait is parametrized on an inner integer type, to that we can use all of the integer widths supported by a given SIMD vector type later on.
+- Reduction from a SIMD vector of counters to a single 64-bit integer is performed through a series of recursive steps:
+    * First, we double inner integer size until we reach 64-bits by converting each half of the SIMD vector to a an integer size twice as wide and merging the resulting SIMD vectors.
+    * Then we recursively split the eventual SIMD vector of 64-bit integers in halves and merge the halves until we get to a single 64-bit integer.

-For now, this trait can be trivially implemented for both our initial `u64` scalar counter and our new `m128i` SIMD counter as follows...
+The trait can be easily implemented for both our initial `u64` scalar counter and our new `m128i` SIMD counter as follows...

 ```rust,no_run
 {{#include ../counter/src/lib.rs:implAccumulator}}
 ```

-...and then we can write a generic SIMD + ILP implementation that can work with terms of any implementation of this trait, which effectively supersedes all of our previous `_ilp` implementations:
+...and then we can write a generic SIMD + ILP implementation that can work in terms of any implementation of `SimdAccumulator<u64>`, superseding all of our previous `_ilp` implementations:

 ```rust,no_run
 {{#include ../counter/src/lib.rs:generic_ilp}}
 ```

-Then we can stop worrying about ILP and offload that concern to `generic_ilp`, only focusing our later efforts on perfecting our usage of SIMD.
+With that, we can stop worrying about ILP for now and offload that concern to `generic_ilp_u64`, keeping our focus on perfecting our usage of SIMD.